Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Introduction

 for any $\varepsilon > b_5^{2}\sigma H$.
-Again, both query complexities hold with probability $1 - (s/d)^{b_2 s}$. \end{theorem}
+Again, both query complexities hold with probability $1 - 2(s/d)^{b_2 s}$. \end{theorem}

-\begin{remark} The constants $b_{1}$--$b_5$ arise from the use of compressed sensing to reconstruct $\bfg_k$.
+\begin{remark} The constants $b_1$--$b_5$ arise from the use of compressed sensing to reconstruct $\bfg_k$.
 They depend on the particular algorithm used (we use CoSaMP) and the number of iterations this algorithm is run for.
-They do not depend on $F(x)$ or $\varepsilon$ in any way. \end{remark}
+They do not depend on $F$ or $\varepsilon$. \end{remark}